Jeux de la Francophonie: Participation

-The Jeux de la Francophonie are open to athletes and artists of the 57 member nations, 6 associate member nations and 25 observer nations and governaments of the Organisation internationale de la Francophonie.
+The Jeux de la Francophonie are open to athletes and artists of the 53 member nations, 6 associate member nations and 25 observer nations and governments of the Organisation internationale de la Francophonie.
 Canada is represented by three teams: Quebec, New Brunswick (the only officially bilingual Canadian province), and a team representing the remainder of Canada.
 The Belgian team is restricted to athletes from the French-speaking areas of the country.

 Participation has so far varied between 1,700 and 4,000 athletes and artists in the past 20 years.